benbristow/train-times/README.md

 * DESTINATION (optional - leave blank for anywhere): Where the train is going - this can be anywhere the train stops down the line

+* `-t --terminating` - Show only trains that are terminating at the destination.

 ### Arrivals

 ```